jamessantiago/vCheck-vSphere/README.md

 =====================

 - Made modifications to enable support for multiple vi servers.

+You have to set the server like so: 192.168.0.5", "192.168.0.6

+Remove the outer quotes due to the settings formatting  so that the server variable is evaluated as an object array

 - Fixed some string issue

 What is checked for in the vSphere version ?